Commelina communis L.

 Family - Commelinaceae

-Stems - Erect to variously ascending, internodes glabrous, somewhat pubescent and often rooting at nodes, herbaceous.
+Stems - Erect to ascending or decumbent with age, to 80 cm, internodes glabrous, somewhat pubescent and often rooting at nodes.

 Spathe divided to the base.